mvolkmann/blog/src/dart.md

 ```

 Typically parameterized types have single-letter, uppercase names like `T`.
+Common names for type parameters include:

+- `E` for Element
+- `K` for Key
+- `R` for Return type
+- `T` for Type
+- `V` for Value

+Longer, more descriptive names, like `Event` and `State` can also be used.

-Any number of these can be specified inside angle brackets.
+Any number of type parameters can be specified inside angle brackets.
 They can be constrained to only types that extend a given class
 using the `extends` keyword,
 or left unconstrained in which case values of any type can be used.

 The following example demonstrates implementing a generic function.
 It takes any `Iterable` containing `num` values and returns its sum.
+This means it works with both `int` and `double` values
+since their superclass is `num`.

 ```dart
 N sum<N extends num>(Iterable<N> numbers) {